401k vs IRA: Retirement Planning Made Easy

 Fast forward to retirement.
 You might entertain futuristic visions — uprooting to a Mars colony or undergoing singularity.
 Or imagine enjoying everyday moments, like refining your pottery techniques, writing that romance novel, or being near those you call loved ones.

 To enter your Second Jubilee, you’ll first need to save.
-While the amount you need to squirrel away depends on your personal situation, you’re probably looking at 12 times your current annual salary if you want to retire by 65, or about $1.5 million.
+While the amount you need to squirrel away depends on your personal situation, you’re probably looking at 12 times your current annual salary if you want to retire by 65, or.

 If you’re just getting started, acronyms for retirement plans like IRAs, 401(k)s, and 403(b)s are easy to gloss over.
 What is this?
 Alphabet soup?
 Here’s what you really need to know about retirement plans — and how you can start tucking away money.